Beennnn/AbletonLiveLocatorExtensionSyntaxMidiRemoteScripts/README.md

-# AbletonLiveLocatorExtensionSyntaxMidiRemoteScripts
+# Locator Extension Syntax For Ableton Live
-Ableton Live Midi Remote Script providing Locator Extension Syntax
+MIDI Remote Scripts to extend the behavior of Ableton live Locators in the Arrangement View.